 Your learning experience

-Our Library will be open to provide you with space to study in an airy, safe environment, while observing social distancing.
-As well as bookable computers across campus, we have plenty of outdoor spaces with Wi-Fi.
-Our high-speed Wi-Fi is available in all study spaces and University and partner accommodation.
+Our Library will be open to provide you with space to study in an airy, safe environment, while observing social distancing if necessary from September.
+As well as bookable computers and spaces across campus, we have plenty of outdoor spaces with Wi-Fi too.
+Our high-speed Wi-Fi is available in all study spaces and university and partner accommodation.

-We have enhanced our extensive online collection of resources, books and journals that you can access through the Library from anywhere in the world, and we have increased the range of software that is available online, including free access to Office365.
+We have enhanced our extensive online collection of resources, books and journals that you can access and we have increased the range of software that is available online, including free access to Office365, so that wherever you are on campus you still have access to everything that you need.